swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ##### What if a group from a single site has connectivity issues?

-You could ask them to try and reconnect, however if they continue to have issues and cannot participate in the session, please ask them to reschedule.
+You could ask them to try and reconnect.
+However if they continue to have issues and cannot participate in the session, please ask them to reschedule.

 ##### What if no one shows up?